xdong05/xdong05.github.io/_pages/home.md

 We are a research group in **Spatial Ecology** in the [Department of Environmental Science and Policy](https://desp.ucdavis.edu) at the University of California Davis.

 <p style="color:#0056b3; font-size:1.4em; font-weight:600;">
-    We study nonlinear, spatially extended complex systems using mathematical models.
-Our goal is to understand ecosystem responses to climate change and the potential for informed human intervention.
+    We study nonlinear, spatially extended complex systems through mathematical modeling, with the goal of understanding how ecosystems respond to climate change by examining the spatial patterns they form.
 </p>

 <p>
-  Our research centers on the theory of pattern formation in diverse ecosystems shaped by ecological feedbacks.
+  Our research focuses on the theory of pattern formation in diverse ecosystems shaped by ecological, eco-evolutionary, and geo-evolutionary feedbacks.
 Current study systems include:
 </p>

 <div style="padding-left: 1.5em;">
   – Vegetation pattern formation in dryland ecosystems<br>
   – Benthic microbial pattern formation in Antarctic lakes (modern stromatolite) <br>
-  – Spatial self-organization of biogeomorphic systems (mostly, coastal and estuarine ecosystems)
+  – Spatial self-organization of biogeomorphic systems (coastal and estuarine ecosystems)
 </div>

 The primary approach we use is **mathematical modeling**, often in tandem with **remote sensing** and **field data** to test and refine theoretical predictions.
 See more on our [Research](research).

-**We are always looking for creative students and postdocs unafraid of breaking boundaries between disciplines.**   [(more info)]({{ site.url }}{{ site.baseurl }}/vacancies) **!**
+**We are always looking for creative, motivated students and postdocs who are passionate about ecological theory and big questions—and unafraid to cross disciplinary boundaries.**   [(more info)]({{ site.url }}{{ site.baseurl }}/vacancies) **!**